marbl/metAMOS/docs/content/tweetasm.rst

 Before proceeding, its important to higlight a few important points:

-- The TweetAssembler server is only able to assemble a couple of requests (at best) per day.
+- The server behind TweetAssembler is only able to assemble a couple of requests (at best) per day.
 Specs are: 32GB RAM & 32GhZ of compute.
-- There exists limitations on the size of the input data. i.e. MiSeq ok, HiSeq not ok.
+- There exists limitations on the size of the input data. i.e. MiSeq ok, HiSeq not ok. be gentle!
 - TweetAssembler is nothing more than a tweet-based interface to an iMetAMOS webserver.
 - Given the limited resources, job queue management is disabled.
-You will only be able to run a job if no other jobs are active.
+You will only be able to run a job if no other jobs are active; your only indication that your job was accepted is the confirmation tweet (see below).

 Quick Start
 ===============